WorldMaker/butterfloat/docs/state.md

 and our friendly neighborhood laborer probably will get upset if you over-schedule them, so we should avoid that).

-It also simplifies some testing if we break this Garden logic into its own classes.
-(As [Getting Started][started] showed, it is easy enough to navigate the JSX produced "Descriptions" of a component to test Observables, but that still ties you to the layout of your produced HTML.)
+We can pull this state management out into its own "view model" class.
+Doing so can simplify some testing if we break this Garden logic into its own class or classes.
+(As [Getting Started][started] showed, it is still easy enough to navigate the JSX produced "Descriptions" of a component to test Observables, but that still ties you to the layout of your produced HTML.)

-Furthermore, it will make it easier to refactor to more, smaller controls.
+Using shared view models may also make it easier to refactor to more, smaller controls using a shared view model class.

-Let's pull the logic as it currently is into its own "view model" class so that we can test it on its own.
+Let's pull the logic as it currently is into its own view model class so that we can test it on its own:

 ```ts
 import { StateSetter, butterfly } from 'butterfloat'